 Flowing from the base of Yellowtail Dam in Fort Smith, Montana, the Bighorn River is unquestionably one of the gems in the world of fly fishing.
 Anglers can pursue browns and rainbows that will be sipping insects off the surface during different hours of the day.

-When September and October roll around temperatures start to drop and fall hatches return with the dropping mercury.
+When fall rolls temperatures start to drop and fall hatches return with the dropping mercury.
 If accompanied by overcast skies, it's during this time of the year that you can find prolific hatches throughout the day.
-Prevailing hatches of tricos, mahogany duns, blue winged olives, and midges can be found over the course of these two months ad will require anglers to utilize 5, 6, or even 7x tippet sizes.
+Prevailing hatches of tricos, mahogany duns, blue winged olives, and midges can be found over the course of the next few months and will require anglers to utilize 5, 6, or even 7x tippet sizes.

 A well presented dry fly can be irresistible for a feeding trout.
 Presenting your fly should be done mostly down and across with a slow drift.
 Remember that trout are spooky and you should try to sneak up to them with as little commotion as possible.